SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Deploying_and_Configuring_the_PA_Framework.md

    - Make sure the DataMiner System uses an Elasticsearch database.

-   - Check the Process Automation release notes to see which minimum DataMiner version is required.
+   - Check the Process Automation release notes to see which minimum DataMiner version is required and make sure this version is installed.

    - Contact Skyline Communications to check if any additional components need to be installed in your system.

-1. Download the latest PA package from [DataMiner Dojo](https://community.dataminer.services/downloads/).
+1. Contact Skyline Communications to receive the latest PA package.

 1. Double-click the PA package, and install the package in the same manner as a DataMiner upgrade.